-We advise all potential students to visit us at one of our Pre Application Open Days or Open Evening.
-If you cannot make it to one of our Open Events and would like a weekly campus tour, please complete our Campus Tour Request Form.
+We advise all potential students to visit us at one of our open days.
+If you cannot make it to one of our open days we recommend booking a place on one of our weekly campus tours.

 Unfortunately we cannot guarantee you will be able to view the student accommodation, but we will do our best to arrange a suitable date and time for your informal tour of the campus.

 During your course of study you can get support from your academic tutor.
 Skill shops are also run as drop-in sessions every day and cover writing, IT and numeracy skills, while many programmes offer their own sessions to give you an extra boost of confidence.

 Our Students Services team are experienced in advising adults returning to education.
 As a mature student, it’s likely that you’ll have a number of added commitments, and we provide a range of support services designed to help you cope with these pressures.
 For further information, please see visit the Student Life and Student Support sections.

 Timetable and schedule

 For many mature students, especially those with families or work commitments, the biggest question is - will I have the time?

 The University teaching day runs between 9am and 7pm, but some students only have to come into university on two or three days per week for a total of eight or ten hours.
 Including independent study, your course will need approximately 30 to 40 hours per week, but your workload will vary during the year, as several pieces of coursework may be due at one time.